GSA-TTS/identity-dev-docs/_pages/oidc.md

 * **nonce**
   A unique value, at least 22 characters in length, used to verify the integrity of the `id_token` and mitigate [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 This value should include per-session state and be unguessable by attackers.
 This value will be present in the `id_token` of the [token endpoint response](#token-response), where clients will verify that the nonce claim value is equal to the value of the nonce parameter sent in the authentication request.
 Read more about [nonce implementation](http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes) in the spec.

-* **verified_within** -- *optional, for identity proofed requests only*
+* **verified_within** -- *optional, for identity verified requests only*
   Specifies how recently the user's information must be verified.
-For example, if your application requires that the user's data must have been verified within the last year, you can set the value to `verified_within=1y`, and customers whose data is older than that will go through the identity proofing process again before continuing back to your application.
+For example, if your application requires that the user's data must have been verified within the last year, you can set the value to `verified_within=1y`, and customers whose data is older than that will go through the identity verification process again before continuing back to your application.

   <details markdown="1">
     <summary>Possible values</summary>

-  The shortest value allowed for this parameter is 30 days (`30d`) because of the cost of proofing, as well as the time it takes for backend proofing sources to be updated.
+  The shortest value allowed for this parameter is 30 days (`30d`) because of the cost of identity verification, as well as the time it takes for backend verification sources to be updated.

   The format for this value is **`xD`**, where **`x`** is an integer number and **`D`** specifies the duration. **`D`** can be:
     * `d` for number of days